 Kelly Sink works for Meramec Regional Planning Commission (MRPC) as the Project Development Manager.
 She has an engineering degree from Missouri University of Science and Technology.
 She is also an alumni of the Delta Leadership Institute.
 Prior to beginning work at MRPC in 1999, Kelly worked in environmental consulting.
 At MRPC, she is primarily responsible for assisting communities in developing projects and obtaining funding.
 She writes state and federal grant requests for projects ranging from water and wastewater infrastructure to community facilities.
 She works with regional stakeholders to update and address goals as outlined in the Comprehensive Economic Development Strategy for the Meramec Region.

 Donald Keeney works for Meramec Regional Planning Commission (MRPC) as the Housing Program Manager.
-He has a Bachelors Degree from Southeast Missouri State University.
+He has a Bachelors of Science Degree from Southeast Missouri State University in Cape Girardeau, Mo.
 Prior to joining MRPC, Donald Keeney worked as an entrepreneur, owning his own business for ten years before selling it.
-Before that, he worked at Missouri University of Science and Technology.
+Before that, he worked at Missouri University of Science and Technology as the International Affairs coordinator and the manager of Annual Giving.
 At MRPC, Donald is responsible for providing management and leadership required to support the daily operation of the Housing Choice Voucher Program throughout the Phelps County PHA’s six county region.